-4.3.2 Results for the second strategy
+4.3.2.
+Results for the second strategy

-The second operation strategy considers the operation of existing was tewater treatment plants to their design capacity, that is, treatment capacity is increased to $511.86\ l/s$ with no investment cost.
+The second operation strategy considers the operation of existing wastewater treatment plants to their design capacity, that is, treatment capacity is increased to 511.86 l/seconds with no investment cost.
 As in the previous strategy, a leak reduction to 25% is considered.

-The Pareto front obtained for this test case is shown in Figure 13.
+The Pareto front obtained for this test case is shown in Fig. 13.
 MDQL was capable of finding four solutions.
-The left most solution with the lowest freshwater demand of 2,581.3 l/s and cost of \$1,796 is shown in Figure 15.
+The left most solution with the lowest freshwater demand of 2581.3 l/seconds and cost of \$1796 is shown in Fig. 15.
 The construction of two new wastewater treatment plants is proposed in this solution.
-The first proposed wastewater treatment plant capacity is 81.38 l/s.
-This proposed plant can receive 4.6 % of the discharged wastewater from the urban and public sector, and 53 % of the discharged water by the multiple sector.
+The first proposed wastewater treatment plant capacity is 81.38 l/seconds.
+This proposed plant can receive 4.6% of the discharged wastewater from the urban and public sector, and 53% of the discharged water by the multiple sector.